 Because of their ability to reduce drunk driving fatalities and injuries, advocacy groups such as Mothers Against Drunk Driving, and government agencies such as the National Highway Transportation Safety Administration are strong proponents of ignition interlock devices.

 Unfortunately, Kansas’ strict drunk driving laws cannot completely eliminate your risk of being the victim of such an accident.
 However, our experienced car accident attorneys are here to help you obtain the compensation that you deserve for your injuries.
-Call our office today to schedule your free consultation.
+Contact us online or call us directly at 816.471.5111 to schedule your free consultation.